javierarce/wordpress-icon-extractor/README.md

 ### Configuration

-By default the script will generate a grid with 16 icons per row and 24px size.
+By default the script will generate a grid with 16 icons per row and 24px size per icon.
 You can change these values in the script.

 ```JavaScript
 const ICONS_PER_ROW = 16;